WuraLab/DNA_backend/README.md

         ┣ 📜README.md

-# Contributing
+## Contributing

 There are many ways you can contribute and help this project.
 Here a few ones:

-* Star this repo.
+* Star this Repository.
-* Upvote issues with 👍 reaction so we know what's the demand for particular issue to prioritize it within road map.
+* Up vote issues with 👍 reaction so we know what's the demand for particular issue to prioritize it within road map.
 * Create issues every time you feel something is missing or goes wrong.
 * Provide pull requests for all open issues and especially for those with [help wanted]() and [good first issue]() labels.